 Let’s imagine we want to change this to:

-We can call the UpsertInstruments API to add a timeZoneConventions object to an existing Equity instrument representing Microsoft:
+We can call the UpsertInstruments API to add a timeZoneConventions object to the Equity instrument representing MSFT:

 curl -X POST 'https://<your-domain>.lusid.com/api/api/instruments'